Sqids is a small open-source library that can produce short, unique, random-looking IDs from numbers.

 If you see a bug in the spec or any of the implementations, please create an issue or a pull request with a suggested fix in the appropriate repository.

-Finally, if you have some experience with Hashids/Sqids, please help guide our community and answer questions.
+Finally, if you have some experience with Hashids/Sqids, please help guide our community by answering any questions anyone might have.

 If you would like to port Sqids to one of the following languages (or a new one not listed here):